LibraryOfCongress/api.congress.gov/Documentation/CommitteePrintEndpoint.md

          - The assigned committee print number.
      - `<title>` (e.g., RULES COMMITTEE PRINT 117-62 TEXT OF H.R.
 5768, VIOLENT INCIDENT CLEAR- ANCE AND TECHNOLOGICAL INVESTIGATIVE METHODS ACT OF 2022)
          - The title of the committee print.
+     - `<chamber>` (e.g., House)
+         - The chamber where the committee print was produced.
+         - Possible values are "House", "Senate" and "NoChamber".
      - `<committees>`
          - Container for the committees associated with the committee print.
 A `<committees>` element may include the following children:
              - `<item>`